 Dr. Michael A. Poles is Associate Professor of Medicine, Microbiology, and Pathology, and Director of the Gastroenterology Fellowship Training Program at the NYU School of Medicine.
-He is an attending gastroenterologist at the Veterans Affairs Hospital - New York Harbor Healthcare System (VA NY Harbor) in Manhattan.
+He is Section Chief of Gastroenterology at the Veterans Affairs Hospital - New York Harbor Healthcare System (VA NY Harbor) in Manhattan.
 Dr. Poles is highly respected for his dedication to excellence not only in patient care, but also in research and teaching.

 Board certified in Gastroenterology, Dr. Poles’ patient practice is focused on general gastroenterology and gastrointestinal endoscopy.
 He takes care of patients with a range of gastrointestinal health issues, from colon cancer screening to inflammatory bowel disease (IBD) to liver disease, though his expertise is in HIV or AIDS-related gastrointestinal disease as well as other immune-related gastrointestinal diseases.